 ISO range is great which varies between 50 to 102,400 with finer resolution thanks to the sensor has backside illumination (BSI), which improves light sensitivity.
 Moreover, it’s marvelously good low light performance makes it more appealing to the consumer alongside excellent autofocus camera

 Capable of recording 4K video at 100Mbps and other unique features ensure the buyer that it’s worth the price they’re paying.

 An Excellent and Economical DSLR for First Timers

-Frame rates of 24 to 30fps and a support for full HD video alongside a 3-inch, 1040-dot touchscreen display and a handful of creative makes it the best for first-timers.
-Its price has also reduced in the recent times.
+Frame rates of 24 to 30fps and support for full HD video alongside a 3-inch, 1040-dot touchscreen display and a handful of creative makes it the best for first-timers.
+Its price has also reduced in recent times.